3kg & Mini Sumo

 - Rumble matches

-- For both Mini and 3kg divisions, Rumble matches will be held if time remains.
-For the division classes this year, only 3 match types are possible
+- For Mini and 3kg divisions, Rumble matches will be held if time remains per specifications in Article 22.

 Chapter 1: Definition of a Match